albinjanssonsand/slam/NOTES.md

   distances along the viewing ray.
 Fixed by rejecting points below a minimum parallax angle.
-Even after that fix, an early simple validation test (near object + far background, sliding sideways) produced a "smeared" point cloud with no clean separation between the two depths — root cause was that the *real* camera baseline per keyframe pair was still too small relative to the scene's depth for the surviving points, so ordinary feature-matching noise was enough to blur what should have been two tight clusters into a continuous spread.
+Even after that fix, an early simple validation test (near object + far background, sliding sideways) produced a "smeared" point cloud with no clean separation between the two depths.
+Root cause was that the *real* camera baseline per keyframe pair was still too small relative to the scene's depth for the surviving points, so ordinary feature-matching noise was enough to blur what should have been two tight clusters into a continuous spread.
 Fixed by